eXascaleInfolab/orbits/README.md

 - Clone this repository.
 - Mono: Install mono from https://www.mono-project.com/download/stable/ and restart the terminal window.
 - All the additional dependencies will be installed using the build script below.
-- The full benchmark contains 15 recovery algorithms.
-We enable the 8 most relevant algorithms

 ## Build